Conjugate queries can help: Acknowledgments

 \section{Acknowledgments}

 We thank Fermi Ma and Robin Kothari for enlightening discussions.
-E.T. is supported by the Miller Institute for Basic Research in Science, University of California Berkeley.
-J.W. is supported by the NSF CAREER award CCF-233971.
+We thank Gregory Rosenthal for carefully reading an earlier version of this document.
+E.T.\ is supported by the Miller Institute for Basic Research in Science, University of California Berkeley.
+J.W.\ is supported by the NSF CAREER award CCF-233971.